neofutur/lbry_discord_repost_bot/README.md

 rename or copy config.json.example to config.json

-edit config.json to put your own lbry claimid, url, bot token
+edit config.json to put your own lbry claimid, url, bot token ( how to get your discord bot token ? : https://www.writebots.com/discord-bot-token/ )

 you need to have a working lbrynet SDK on the same computer so the bot can ask infos to the LBC blockchain :